 Is Rhinoplasty Right For Me?

 You may not be a good candidate for rhinoplasty if you suffer from certain health conditions.
-Dr. Donaldson will review your medical history during your consultation to determine whether further studies or referrals are necessary.
+Dr. Donaldson or Dr. Sieffert will review your medical history during your consultation to determine whether further studies or referrals are necessary.
 You may need to stop taking certain medications before surgery as well.
 Rhinoplasty can be performed on teenagers or adults after physical growth is complete and emotional maturity is established.